bgillis1992/Streamable-Anime-List/README.md

 - Toaru Kagaku no Railgun
 - Toaru Majutsu no Index
 - Toaru Majutsu no Index II
+- Toaru Majutsu no Index: Endymion no Kiseki
 - Togainu no Chi
 - Toki wo Kakeru Shoujo
+- Tokyo ESP
 - Tokyo Ghoul
 - Tokyo Ghoul √A
 - Tonari no Kaibutsu-kun